star-fs/varispeed-coco2/README.md

 Have you ever wanted to play 3D Space Wars and enjoy it?

 This was written entirely by Gemini 3.5 Flash (Medium)!
-While the project definition, feature set, design and debugging was performed my me and an awful amount of prompting was needed to get it to this state ( ~5 real hours! ), it's still entirely written by Gemini.
+While the project definition, feature set, design, and debugging were performed by me and an awful amount of prompting was needed to get it to this state (~5 real hours!), it's still entirely written by Gemini.
 Enjoy!

 ---